 Daniel E. Curry represents public and private labor unions and their members in a broad range of labor and employment areas.
 His labor law practice includes Federal and State litigation, labor arbitration, and proceedings before the National Labor Relations Board and the California Public Employment Relations Board.
 Mr. Curry counsels labor unions on strategic labor organizing, collective bargaining, internal union affairs/LMRDA, Workplace Safety/OSHA, and legislative and regulatory matters.
-He is admitted to the Bar of the states of California, Kansas and New York, as well as numerous federal appellate and trial courts.
+He is admitted to the Bar of the states of California, Kansas, Arizona, and New York, as well as numerous federal appellate and trial courts.

 Mr. Curry is a chapter editor for the California Public Sector Labor Relations and contributing editor for The Developing Labor Law, two prominent labor law treatises.
 He is also a member of the AFL-CIO Union Lawyers Alliance, the Labor and Employment Law Section of the American Bar Association, and the National Lawyers Guild, LA Worker's Rights Committee.

 Mr. Curry previously worked as a law clerk in the legal departments of the Communication Workers of America and the Service Employees International Union, where he provided assistance to national campaigns to organize hospital workers and to raise the minimum wage.
 He was Articles Editor of the Georgetown Journal of Legal Ethics and is the author of "The March Toward Justice: Assessing the Impact of Turner v.
 Rogers on Civil Access-to-Justice Reforms," 25 GEO.
 J. LEGAL ETHICS 487 (2012).

 Outside of his legal practice, Mr. Curry is an avid cyclist, backpacker, and craft beer connoisseur.